chriskpeterson/vuepress2/docs/projects.md

 I'm very interested in interactive documentation delivery models.
 I believe we can reduce task complexity by allowing customers to choose options and retrieve relevant content.
 We realized this with the HPE Synergy Firmware Comparison Tool.
 Customers reported fewer issues understanding the supported software and firmware for their solution.
 Even better, we received positive feedback from customers and the field.

-To promote the model for interactive docuementation, I worked with two colleagues to create a poster and white paper.
-These were used as part of an HPE technical information fair.
+To promote the model for interactive documentation, I worked with two colleagues to create a poster and white paper.
+We presented the white paper and poster at an internal HPE technical information fair.

-This is the abstract portion of the paper.
-I can share the ideas, but not the entire document as it's marked HPE confidential.
+The paper is labeled confidential so I can only share the abstract.

 _Flexible, scalable, solution-based products require flexible, scalable, solution-based end-user documentation.
 A core responsibility of an information developer is to create user documentation that simplifies complex information and procedures.
-The standard one-size-fits-all approach to documentation creation and delivery adds an unnecessary burden to our customer’s search for product information.
-A better customer experience is realized by allowing customers to interact with documentation.
-This interaction sets the foundation for smarter documentation, where information is found quickly.
-In this paper, we propose a content delivery model that allows us to deliver interactive documentation to customers enabling quicker access to specific information.
-This content delivery model utilizes interactive web-based elements coded in JavaScript that can be added to content during publication to HTML.
-This solution is executed in TCE&Q Knowledge Management’s content development tool providing others in our organization a tool for dynamic content development._
+The standard one-size-fits-all approach to creating and delivering documentation adds an unnecessary burden to our customers.
+We can create a superior customer experience by allowing customers to choose exactly the information they need.
+Creating interactive documentation sets the foundation for smarter documentation and more efficient information gathering.
+In this paper, we propose a content delivery model that delivers interactive web-based documentation from a DITA-based CCMS.
+This content delivery model utilizes interactive web-based elements coded in JQuery and added to the CCMS HTML transform.
+We designed this content delivery model to allow anyone in our organization to create dynamic interactive content._

 #### HPE Synergy Firmware Comparison Tool